itlwas/lk/README.md

 This project is licensed under the **Unlicense**.
 See the [LICENSE](LICENSE) file for details.

-The full text of the Unlicense is available in the repository at [lk/LICENSE](https://github.com/itlwas/lk/blob/main/LICENSE) and can also be reviewed at <https://unlicense.org/>.

 ---

 Made with ❤️ for Windows command-line enthusiasts.
 Enjoy!